FREQUENTLY ASKED QUESTIONS

 Registration for our classes opens at the beginning of June and will remain open until the class is filled or the beginning of October, whichever occurs first.
 Classes begin in mid-August, and most of them fill up before the season starts.
 However, we do maintain a waitlist for those who are unable to secure a spot initially.

 If you miss the initial registration window, it’s sometimes possible to join the season after October, depending on the class you’re wishing to join, so please reach out just in case.
+We also offer 4 to 8 week workshops thoughout the year.

 A production fee covers the costs associated with putting on a show, including licensing, renting the venue, sets, props, and other production expenses.
 This fee helps ensure our productions are of the highest quality, providing a professional and enriching experience for all our students.
 The production fee is only required for Musical Theatre students and is due by Dec 1.
 This fee can be split up into smaller payments, or paid in full on or before Dec 1.